Veteran Business Advantages

 • Mentorships

+The OVBD offers tailored support to women veterans, service-disabled veterans, and military spouses.
+This support ranges from general business resources to specific certifications and contracts for veteran-owned businesses.
 The ability to best position your business in the federal marketplace can be a complex and time-consuming process.
 The OVBD also helps small veteran-owned businesses with navigating the ABC’s of government contracting, from obtaining certifications to preparing for procurement.

-2. Veteran-Focused Loans
+2. Business Loans for Veterans

-Small business loans built for vets can provide access to funding that may seem out of reach.
-The SBA has loan options that let vets get funding of up to $350,000 without having to pay any upfront fees.
 You may also find unique loan options from banks or credit unions.
 Bank loans can be a good option if you plan ahead, but they also come with a long application process.
 Be ready for lots of work and a long wait.

 3. Government Contracts